teruo41/teruo41.github.io/pubse.md

 ### Invited Talks

+0. __Teruo Tanimoto__, Shuhei Matsuo, Satoshi Kawakami, Yutaka Tabuchi, Masao Hirokawa, and Koji Inoue,
+   ***How can we exploit noisy intermediate-scale quantum computers? ~A computer architecture perspective~,***
+   The first workshop on Quantum and Classical Cryogenic Devices, Circuits, and Systems (QCCC 2019), Nov.
+2019.

 0. __Teruo Tanimoto__, Takatsugu Ono, and Koji Inoue,
    ***Graph-based performance analysis on Out-of-Order processors,***
    The seventh Asian Workshop on Smart Sensor Systems, Mar.
 2019.